-Failure to identify, attract, motivate, train and retain qualified personnel, whether as a result of an insufficient number of qualified local residents or the allocation of inadequate resources to training, integration and retention, could impair the ability of the Company to execute its business strategy and could have a material adverse effect on the Company's business, financial condition, liquidity and operating results.
+Failure to identify, attract, motivate, train and retain qualified personnel, whether as a result of an insufficient number of qualified local residents or the allocation of inadequate resources to training, integration and retention, or the reduction of available labour as a result of the pandemic, could impair the ability of the Company to execute its business strategy and could have a material adverse effect on the Company's business, financial condition, liquidity and operating results.
 The loss of the services of one or more key employees could have a material adverse effect on the Company's business, financial condition, liquidity and operating results, including the ability to manage the business effectively and to successfully execute its strategies.
 In the event certain of these employees decide to resign unexpectedly, the Company could incur disruptions to the completion of certain initiatives and the Company could incur significant costs in hiring, training, developing and retaining their replacements or successors.